Lodge Replacement Project | FAQs

 Yes!
 The General Plan Committee, Downhill Ski Resort Task Force and board of directors are made up of homeowners.
 In addition to these working groups, PROS Consulting completed a member survey and focus groups to gather additional member feedback regarding the Downhill Ski Resort Lodge Replacement Project.
 Ongoing communication, education and outreach will continue to be a key part of the project.

-In addition to the open houses and “Ski Lodge Monthly Member Meetup,” we will continue to provide updates on the project via emails, board meetings, updates on the downhill ski lodge webpages, Member task force meetings, and information in Tahoe Donner News.
+We will continue to provide updates on the project via emails, board meetings, updates on the downhill ski lodge webpages, member task force meetings and information in Tahoe Donner News.

 HOW WILL MEMBERS BE KEPT INFORMED OF THE PROGRESS?

 The Downhill Ski Resort Lodge Replacement Project Page is your one-stop shop for updated reports and information regarding this project.
 Please check back often, as new information will be uploaded as it becomes available.

 Staff will continue to update the membership via emails, discussion groups and Tahoe Donner News articles.

 WHAT IS THE MEMBER/GUEST/PUBLIC PERCENTAGE USE OF THE DOWNHILL SKI AREA?